DucManhPhan/DucManhPhan.github.io/_post_preparation/2019-02-28-Understanding-configuration-file-in-Tomcat.md

 - Jar Scanner component

     The **Jar Scanner** element represents the component that is used to scan the web application for JAR files and directories of class files.
-It is typically used during web application start to identify configuration files such as TLDs or web-fragment.xml files that must be processed as part of the web application initialisation.
+It is typically used during web application start to identify configuration files such as TLDs or web-fragment.xml files that must be processed as part of the web application initialization.

     If a **Jar Scanner** element is not included, a default Jar Scanner configuration will be created automatically, which is sufficient for most requirements.